isdas8/github-pages-with-jekyll/index.md

-# Welcome to my blog
+# Welcome to this Sample GitHub Page

-I'm glad you are here.
-I plan to talk about ...
+Currently getting **Acquainted** with GitHub Pages